Another Part of Me: Music video

 An official video was released in 1988, directed by Patrick Kelly, featuring Jackson performing the song live during his Bad World Tour.
-The film footage was taken on July 22 at Wembley Stadium with soundtrack mixed from live multitrack recording taken on July 15 (while the drum multitrack is from July 16), with additional footage from June 27–28 show at Parc des Princes in Paris as well as some footage from Volksparkstadion in Hamburg on July 1st.
+The film footage was taken on July 14 and 22 at Wembley Stadium and at Rotterdam on June 7 with soundtrack mixed from live multitrack recording taken on July 15 (while the drum multitrack is from July 16), with additional footage from June 27 and 28 shows at Parc des Princes in Paris as well as some footage from Volksparkstadion in Hamburg on July 1 and in Cork on July 30.
 It is featured on the DVD Michael Jackson's Vision and the Target version DVD of Bad 25.
+Another version of the video was released on Bad 25 in 2012 and featured live film footage from July 14 and July 22, 1988 at the Wembley Stadium, more footage from Volksparkstadion in Hamburg on July 1, a clip from March 5th at the Madison Square Garden in New York City, and some footage from May 4th in Minneapolis.